gcornella/VICON-vs-MediaPipe/README.md

 # VICON-vs-MediaPipe
-*This project has been developed by members of the BioRobotics Lab @luisgarcia and @guillemcornella, both Ph.D. students at the University of California Irvine.*

-Abstract—This project aims to compare the performance of two different camera-based approaches to analyze lowerbody joint degrees.
-The comparison is between the VICON motion-capture system and the computer vision-based MediaPipe framework implemented in Python.
+**Abstract—** This project aims to compare the performance of two different camera-based approaches to analyze lowerbody joint degrees.
+The comparison is between the [VICON](https://www.vicon.com/about-us/what-is-motion-capture/) motion-capture system and the computer vision-based [MediaPipe](https://github.com/google/mediapipe) framework implemented in Python.
 A GUI has been designed to provide physically impaired individuals with rehabilitation exercises that can be performed from home and exclusively with a smartphone.

 ## Installation
 Download the folder to your preferred directory,